FriendsOfCake/crud/README.md

 	public function afterSave(\CakeEvent $event) {
 		if ($event->subject->controller->isAdminRequest()) {
 			// In this test, we want afterSave to do one thing, for admin_add and another for admin_edit
-			// If admin_add redirect to parent
+			// If admin_add redirect to index
 			if ($event->subject->shouldProcess('only', array('admin_add'))) {
 				if ($event->subject->success) {
 					$event->subject->controller->redirect(array('action' => 'index'));